Pregnancy throws up all kinds of weird in your body.

 What if you notice a linea nigra in early pregnancy?

-Or, if not a linea nigra, then a whiter version of the pregnancy line (this is known as a linea alba).
+Or, if not a linea nigra, then a whiter version of the pregnancy line (known as a linea alba).

 You might notice this paler pregnancy line in early pregnancy, which may get darker until it resembles a linea nigra.

 Generally speaking, if you’re a mama-to-be of multiples, you might notice many pregnancy symptoms happening sooner (or bigger).

 Your pregnancy line on your stomach may also appear sooner if you’ve already been pregnant before.

 Your body is like “I know what’s next”, and gets your beautiful pregnancy body transformation started a little sooner.

 In most cases, the pregnancy line will just disappear like nothing ever happened—so take lots of pictures!

 When your baby arrives on the scene, your linea nigra will usually fade after a few months.